Face Reconstruction Transfer Attack as Out-of-Distribution Generalization: Experiments

 \subsection{Evaluation Metrics and Details}

-\cite{mai2018reconstruction} introduces Type I and Type II SAR where Type I compares the generated face with the ground truth target, while Type II compares with different images from the same identity.
+\cite{mai2018reconstruction} introduces Type I and Type II SAR where Type I compares the generated face with the ground truth target image, while Type II compares with different images with the same identity.
 SAR measures the ratio of generated samples passing the positive verification test where thresholds are specific to type of datasets and face encoders.
 Since Type I is relatively easy, we only report Type II performance which is more challenging.
-We also evaluate identification rate, where we retrieve the top 1 sample from gallery composed of real samples and probes consisting of generated samples.
-We include target samples in the gallery which is still challenging.
+We also evaluate identification rate, which retrieves the top 1 sample from a gallery set composed of real images with probes consisting of generated samples.
+We include target samples in the gallery.

 In ablation, we also report the SAR@FAR which is the success attack rate at thresholds of FAR($=1e-4, 1e-3, 1-e2$).